AlexanderJuestel/pyheatdemand/CONTRIBUTING.md

 # Contributing

-We welcome and encourage everyone to contribute to PyHD!
+We welcome and encourage everyone to contribute to PyHeatDemand!
 Contributions can be questions, bug reports, feature requests and new code.
 Here is how to get started.